PlazminDev/GoonED/README.md

 # GoonED

+# this project is no longer supported, and it very buggy and generally not good to use. please use the official Fallen Aces editor instead

 A custom Fallen Aces map editor for creating simple levels before the full level editor releases later this year

 ### Heads up, the readme in the release is not up to date